 With this in mind, organic content is becoming less and less valuable, and even a small amount of ad spend can make a huge difference to the success of a post.
 If you don’t have monthly business-as-usual ad spend to invest in Instagram, it probably isn’t for you.

 B2B brands doing Instagram well include Siemens and General Electric, which use a combination of powerful video and imagery to bring their products to life.
-The CBRE Instagram page, which uses urban landscape photographs taken by their employees around the world, is also worth a look.
+The CBRE Instagram page, which uses urban landscape photographs taken by their team around the world, is also worth a look.

 Your customer’s brain will automatically correlate your social media pages – your shop window to the world – with the quality of your company, so if you’re going to set up an Instagram channel, be sure to take stock of the points above before taking the plunge.

 If you have any further thoughts around Instagram, or want to discuss if it might work for your brand, feel free to connect on LinkedIn.

 The author: Alex Mansell is Social Media Account Director at WPR Agency, specialising in using LinkedIn, Twitter and Facebook for B2B brands.